andressoop/global-reports/README.md

 > Health Effects Institute, Institute for Health Metrics and Evaluation's Global Burden of Disease Project ([source](https://www.stateofglobalair.org/report))

+- 2019 State of Global Air – A special report on global exposure to air pollution and its health impacts ([full](https://www.stateofglobalair.org/sites/default/files/documents/2020-10/soga-2020-report-10-26_0.pdf))
 - 2019 State of Global Air – A special report on global exposure to air pollution and its disease burden ([full](https://www.stateofglobalair.org/sites/default/files/soga_2019_report.pdf))
 - 2018 State of Global Air – A special report on global exposure to air pollution and its disease burden ([full](https://www.stateofglobalair.org/sites/default/files/soga-2018-report.pdf))
 - 2017 State of Global Air – A special report on global exposure to air pollution and its disease burden ([full](https://www.stateofglobalair.org/sites/default/files/soga_2017_report.pdf))